BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/multiinstance/README.md

 1. Run the command: **oc project cp4i** to navigate to the cp4i project.

 1. To start deploying, navigate to *../deploy* directory and run **./install.sh** command.
-Four new files will be created including *mmqmultiinstance.yaml_template* - this file includes all of the configuration which you have just installed to your OpenShift environment.
+Four new files will be created including *mqmultiinstance.yaml_template* - this file includes all of the configuration which you have just installed to your OpenShift environment.
    ![Deployment](img/2.png)

 1. To view your running pods, run the **oc get pod | grep multi** command.
 The pod that shows 1/1 next to it is the one that is Active while the pod that shows 0/1 next to it is the one that is Passive.